surajsharma/paper-jekyll-theme/_posts/2020-03-15-Write your own git (in TypeScript) - Part 1.md

 It comes from a [tutorial](https://wyag.thb.lt/) on writing your own git in Python, and I decided to port it to TypeScript.

 In this and coming posts, we will go through the tutorial and complete it in 8 steps.
-The code, which is strongly typed to the greatest possible extent can be found [here](https://github.com/inversepolarity/Sustain).
+The code, which is strongly typed to the greatest possible extent, can be found [here](https://github.com/inversepolarity/Sustain).
 The tutorial leaves the task of upgrading the resulting app "_to a full-featured git library and CLI_" to the reader, so we will try to take it a step further, if not all the way.

 Shall we dance?